 16 baby potatoes, halved (4 halves per person)

 1 tsp of turmeric

 2/3 cup of plain Greek yoghurt

 1 red chilli, finely sliced (optional)

-Steamed greens (I used a mix of broccolini, beans and baby peas)
+Steamed greens (I used a mix of broccolini, brussels sprouts and peas)

 Lemon wedges to serve